hakaioffsec/gcp_enum/README.md

 It automates the process of authenticating GCP service accounts using JSON key files and provides a convenient way to list various GCP resources.

-# How to use
+# Usage
+Make sure you have the Google Cloud SDK installed, as the tool utilizes the `gcloud`, `gsutil`, and `bq` commands.

-Pass the json service account key file with the -f flag and the output file with the -o flag, the -t flag is used for timeout, the default is 30 seconds.
+Pass the JSON service account key file with the -f flag and specify the output file with the -o flag.
+Optionally, you can set the timeout in seconds with the -t flag (default is 30 seconds).
 ```
 python3 gcp_enum.py -f file.json -o output.txt
 ```

-You need to have the Google Cloud SDK installed.

-The tool use the 'gcloud', 'gsutil' and 'bq' commands.

 # Tests
-The list of tests that are performed
+The script performs various tests to list GCP resources, including:
 ```
 "Cloud Storage Buckets": "gsutil ls",
 "Pub/Sub topics": "gcloud pubsub topics list",